 GOVERNMENT ADVOCACY LEAD

-Walt has been involved in the tourism industry for nearly 30 years, having worked at BC Pavco, Port Metro Vancouver and Tourism Vancouver prior to joining the Tourism Industry Association of British Columbia (TIABC) in May 2015.
+Walt has been involved in the tourism industry for nearly 30 years, having worked at BC Pavco, Port Metro Vancouver and Destination Vancouver prior to joining the Tourism Industry Association of British Columbia (TIABC) in May 2015.
 As CEO, Walt leads multiple advocacy/policy files, sets the strategic course for TIABC, builds relationships with members and industry stakeholders.